azine/email-bundle/README.md

 For a type of content-item you must allways provide a html and a txt-version.
 They will be referenced by their full ID withour the format.twig-ending.

-=&gt; AzineEmailBundle:contentItem:message for `Resources/views/contentItem/message.txt.twig` and `Resources/views/contentItem/message.html.twig`
+=&gt; "AzineEmailBundle:contentItem:message" for `Resources/views/contentItem/message.txt.twig` and `Resources/views/contentItem/message.html.twig`

 When rendering those templates you have access to the styles and snippets defined for this template in your TemplateProvider.